EthanMalin/tern/README.md

-# vkbase
+# tern

-tern is a toy quaternion library
+tern is a rotation library for computer graphics applications. tern includes implementations in quaternion form and rotor form.